At the queen's side: Prince Philip through the years

 Then Princess Elizabeth and then Philip Mountbatten pose together during their engagement in July 1947.

 In 1939, when Philip was a cadet at the Royal Navy College, he began exchanging letters with Princess Elizabeth, the 13-year-old heir to the British throne.

 Her early correspondence about Philip tell the tale of a besotted teenager.
 She described him as looking "like a Viking god."
 The two, third cousins, eventually got engaged in the summer of 1947.

 Wedding Day

 Elizabeth and Philip pose with King George VI, Queen Elizabeth (the future Queen Mother) and other members of the royal family at Buckingham Palace after their wedding on Nov.
 20, 1947.

 Philip received the title Duke of Edinburgh on the morning of the wedding.

 Young Family

-Then Princess Elizabeth, stands with her husband and their children Prince Charles and Princess Anne at Clarence House, the royal couple's London residence, in August 1951.
+Then Princess Elizabeth, stands with her husband and their children Prince Charles and Princess Anne at Clarence House, the royal couple's London residence, on Aug.
+9, 1951.

 Coronation Day